Questions about aged care homes

 What is an aged care home?
 What care and services do they provide?

-An aged care home provides older people with residential care when they can no longer live at home and need ongoing help or health care.
+An aged care home is a place where older people can live when they need ongoing help or health care and can no longer live at home.

 An aged care home provides: